manifoldco/torus-cli/docs/commands/secrets.md

 ### Command Options

+  Option | Description
+  ---- | ----
   --org, ORG, -o ORG | Executing the command for the specified org.
-  ---- | ----
   --project PROJECT, -p PROJECT | Executing the command for the specified project.
   --environment ENV, -e ENV | Executing the command for the specified environment.
 Can be specified multiple times.
   --service SERVICE, -s SERVICE | Execute the command for the specified environment. (default: default)